 Even Clinton and Johnson, who faced chambers controlled by the opposing party, didn't provoke a consensus that strong.
 Both served out the remainder of their terms.

 There would need to be public support for impeachment

 Impeachment would probably need to be popular in order for Congress to act on it.
 Trump's approval ratings continue to be historically low for a new president, but it's not yet clear how Americans would feel about impeachment.
-A recent survey by the left-leaning Public Policy Polling found that voters were split: 44% support impeachment of Trump, while 45% oppose it.
+A survey released May 16 by the left-leaning Public Policy Polling found that more voters (48%) support impeaching Trump than oppose it (41%).
+In March, voters were split: 44% supported impeachment, while 45% opposed it.